Ayutthaya Kingdom: Sanskrit influence on the Siamese language

 Through Buddhist and Hindu influence, a variety of Chanda prosodic meters were received via Ceylon.
 Since the Thai language is mono-syllabic, a huge number of loan words from Sanskrit and Pali are needed to compose these classical Sanskrit meters.
 According to B. J. Terwiel, this process occurred with an accelerated pace during the reign of King Borommatrailokkanat (1448–1488) who reformed Siam's model of governance by turning the Siamese polity into an empire under the mandala feudal system.
 The new system demanded a new imperial language for the noble class.
-This literary influence changed the course of the Thai or Siamese language, setting it apart from other tai languages, by increasing the number of Sanskrit and Pali words drastically and imposing the demand on the Thais to develop a writing system that preserves the orthography of Sanskrit words for literary purpose.
+This influence set Thai apart from the other tai languages.
+It brought in Sanskrit and Pali vocabulary in quantity, and required a writing system that preserved Sanskrit orthography for literary use.
 By the 15th century, the Thai language had evolved into a distinctive medium along with a nascent literary identity of a new nation.
 It allowed Siamese poets to compose in different poetical styles and mood, from playful and humorous rimed verses, to romantic and elegant klong and to polished and imperious chan prosodies modified from classical Sanskrit meters.
 Thai poets experimented with these different prosodic forms, producing innovative "hybrid" poems such as Lilit (ลิลิต, an interleave of khlong and kap or rai verses) or Kap hor Klong (กาพย์ห่อโคลง – khlong poems enveloped by kap verses).
 The Thai thus developed a keen mind and a keen ear for poetry.
 To maximize this new literary medium, however, an intensive classical education in Pali was required.
 This made poetry an exclusive occupation of the noble classes.
 However, B.J.
 Terwiel notes, citing a 17th-century text book Jindamanee, that scribes and common Siamese men, too, were encouraged to learn basic Pali and Sanskrit for career advancement.